 The Marshal replies, “Yep, they can.
 I’ll go get the handbills.
 You’ll be able to sell most of the gear to the shopkeepers, but don’t expect top dollar for anything except the horses.
 With the Army buying all of the horses they can, we’re short on them.”

 “Thanks, Marshal.”
-Boone turns to Olive, saying, “Have Sam help you take the horses to the livery and sell them.”
+Boone turns to Olive to say, “Have Sam help you take the horses to the livery and sell them.”
 A quick nod yes is all he gets as a reply before the two are gathering the reins of the four horses, and walking down the street.
 Heidi and Nellie take the wagons further down the street to stop in front of the mercantile store while Boone stands by the dead to see what the handbills have to offer.

 Three of the men match handbills, and the Marshal says, “I’ll write you a note to take into the county seat in Pekin to claim the bounty.
 I’m sure the fourth is the fourth man in this set, but without a face we can’t be sure, so you miss out on that one.”

 Boone laughs, and says, “It’s all ‘found money,’ so I’m not too upset about it.
 I understand why you’re not sure.
 Plus, it’s my fault he’s the way he is.
 I aimed high to avoid hurting the horse.”